0xDBFB7/ceramic/documents/terse.md

 #### The recipe

-Add 70 or 90% fine Alumina powder (*"Calcined" Alumina*, \$12/kg, *Tucker's Pottery*) to 30 or 10% by weight Kaolin powder (\$20/kg, *Amazon.ca*), then mix 'til homogeneous.
+Add 70 or 90% fine Alumina powder (*Calcined Alumina*, \$12/kg, *Tucker's Pottery*) to 30 or 10% by weight Kaolin powder (\$20/kg, *Amazon.ca*), then mix 'til homogeneous.
 Add 4% by weight PVA white glue (*LePage general purpose white glue/wood glue* known to work, 45 to 70% solids), then 10% water by weight.

 Mix thoroughly until *cursed Parmesan* texture attained, then alternate adding water and mixing until the solution becomes a very thick putty.
 30g batches are suitable for manual mixing.
 The liquid seems to evaporate very rapidly; the putty is only workable for a few minutes.

-Unlike @chabert2008cross, a cross-linker was not found to be required.
+The green is barely usable without a crosslinker; any handling will break it. @chabert suggest 2,5-dimethoxy 2,5-dihydrofuran, but Borax is more readily available - with the downside that thermal decomposition may emit highly toxic boron vapor.

 Do not inhale dust; wear a respirator.

-According to @chabert2008cross, the delicate green is now machinable "if due care is taken".
+According to @chabert2008cross, the delicate green is machinable "if due care is taken".
 Unfortunately, due care appears to include not machining.
 This is a thoroughly annoying process;

 Molding with pressure is preferable to prevent voids.
 A three-piece mold of this style:

+#### Pressing

 ![CIMG6681](assets/CIMG6681.JPG)